isl-org/Open3D/docs/tutorial/Basic/registration.rst

                 [0.0, 0.0, 0.0, 1.0]])
     draw_registration_result(source, target, trans_init)

-This script reads source point cloud and target point cloud from two files.
+This script reads a source point cloud and a target point cloud from two files.
 A rough transformation is given.

 .. note:: The initial alignment is usually obtained by a global registration algorithm.
 See :ref:`global_registration` for examples.